farokhmahmoodi/Horse-Race-Project/README.md

 For example, when asking for the number of horses, do not accept a negative answer and re-prompt until an appropriate result is given.
 Only accept race distances of 100 or greater, again re-prompting if necessary.

-Note: Make sure to follow proper programming standards.
-This should be a good time to review the supplement, as we are now talking about classes and member functions.